 Visit Santo Domingo

-Santo Domingo is a must-visit when traveling to the Dominican Republic.
+Santo Domingo is a must-do when traveling to the Dominican Republic.
 It is reachable from most all-inclusive resorts in around 2.5 hours, which makes it a perfect day-trip from Punta Cana.
 The historic district of the capital, called Colonial Zone, offers an amazing array of things-to-see.
 It is absolutely worth spending a couple of hours (or days) here to stroll around and breathe in the colonial vibe of Santo Domingo.

 When visiting Santo Domingo, you have plenty of options.
 The two most common ones are either booking an organized excursion with a pick-up right from your accommodation in Punta Cana* or take the public express bus which runs between Punta Cana and Santo Domingo and explore the colonial town on your own.

 If you would like to immerse yourself deeper into the colonial era, you can also plan to visit Santo Domingo with overnight accommodation (check out some unique places to stay in Santo Domingo here).
 This gives you more time to explore the several things to do in the capital, to enjoy the unique nightlife and to try out the local cuisine of the Colonial Zone with many informal eateries, which is such a big difference from Punta Cana.
-It is not without a reason that the Dominicans love their Colonial Zone as well.
+It is not without reason that the Dominicans love their Colonial Zone as well.
 If you need further ideas on why to visit the Zona Colonial, check out this article.

 How to get there: you can either book a guided excursion from Punta Cana, a private transfer or head to Santo Domingo on your own with the public express bus

-Why it is one of the best things to do in Punta Cana: Santo Domingo is just a day-trip from Punta Cana and the historical center of the Dominican Republic
+Why it is one of the best things to do in Punta Cana: Santo Domingo is just a day trip from Punta Cana and the historical center of the Dominican Republic

 – 10 reasons why you should visit the Zona Colonial of Santo Domingo